UniversalDependencies/docs/_el/feat/Aspect.md

 </table>

-Aspect in Modern Greek  specifies the point of view the speaker adopts, that is, whether he views and event as  a whole or whether he adopts a view from within the event.
+Aspect in Modern Greek  specifies the point of view the speaker adopts, that is, whether he views the event as  a whole or whether he adopts a view from within the event.

-In Modern Greek, aspect is not considered a lexical feature of [verbs](el-pos/VERB) so Greek verbs do not provide different lemmas for their various aspectual types.
+In Modern Greek, aspect is not considered a lexical feature of [verbs](el-pos/VERB) and Greek verbs do not provide different lemmas for their various aspectual types.

 ### <a name="Imp">`Imp`</a>: imperfect aspect